PSA Mentoring Program 2.0

 - “Unequally Adrift: How Social Class and College Context Shape Students’ Mentorship Experiences” (2016) by David L. Brunsma, David G. Embrick, and Jean H. Shin

 - “Queerly Unequal: LGBT+ Students and Mentoring in Higher Education” (2019) by Brook Erin Graham of North Carolina State University

 What does being a mentee involve?

-Mentees need to be reflective and discuss with their mentor their goals for the relationship—because that is what it is all about!
+Mentees should have some sense of what they would like to accomplish during their time with their mentor.
+Mentees are encouraged to be reflective and discuss with their mentor their goals for the relationship early on—because that is what it is all about!
 Mentors will ask about mentees’ progress in areas the pair has discussed; one of the valuable parts of a mentoring relationship is to have someone checking in and holding you accountable.
-To accomplish this, the mentee needs to keep all appointments and respond to communication from the mentor—even when the mentee may be struggling to make progress on agreed upon goals.
-Mentees should also understand that a mentor cannot provide everything so we recommend having more than one mentor for your professional development.
+To accomplish this, the mentee needs to maintain a sense of professionalism; keeping all appointments and responding to communication from the mentor—even when the mentee may be struggling to make progress on agreed upon goals.
+Mentees should also understand that a mentor cannot provide everything so we recommend having more than one mentor for your various professional development.

 How is PSA involved?

 PSA will check in with mentor/mentee pairs about four months into their working relationship to see how things are going, and then again at about one year to gather information on the success of the relationship.
 If at any time something is not working well for a mentor or mentee, they are encouraged to contact PSA for problem-solving or to be matched anew.
 PSA may also facilitate virtual mentorship events and host mentorship connection opportunities at our annual conference.
 Awards and scholarship opportunities may also be supported by PSA.